fabiomatricardi/Qwen3-4bChatDocs/README.md

 - Clone the repo
 - Enter the Project directory
 `cd Qwen3-4bChatDocs`
+From the terminal run `install.bat` that will:
+- create and activate a `venv`
+- install the dependencies
+- download the GGUF file
+- unzip the llama.cpp binaries
+- run the server
+- start the python chat application

+#### If you want to do it manually...
 - create a `venv` and activate it
 ```
 python -m venv venv